Frame spectral pairs and exponential bases: Proof of Theorem 2

 Let $\Lambda_{1}^{*}$ again be a full lattice with a fundamental domain $\Pi_{\Lambda^{*}_{1}}$ and dual lattice $\Lambda_{1}$.
 Then, let $A=\{a_r\}_{r=1}^k \subset \mathbb{Z}^{d}_{N}$, and let $J=\{j_s\}_{s=1}^k\subset \mathbb{Z}^{d}_{N}$ be a finite set of vectors such that the $k\times k$ matrix $\mathcal{F}_{A,J}$ in (\ref{associated_matrix}) is invertible.
 Then, $(A, J)$ is a Riesz spectral pair.
 Assume that $(\Omega_{1}, \Lambda_{1})$ is also a Riesz spectral pair in $\Bbb R^d$, such that the assumptions (\ref{suff-cond}) and (\ref{disjointness}) hold.
 Then $\mathcal E(\Lambda)$ is a Riesz basis for $L^2(\Omega)$ as given in Theorem \ref{examples of Riesz spectral pairs}.

 In the given situation, the associated biorthogonal Riesz basis to $\mathcal E(\Lambda)$ with $\Lambda=\Lambda_{1}+\frac{1}{N} J$ has been recently illustrated explicitly and constructively by the first author and Okoudjou in \cite{frederick2020}.
 The result is presented in \cite{frederick2020} for a more general class of multi-tiling sets, but here we present the special case where $\Omega$ is a multi-rectangle in $\mathbb{R}^{d}$.
+In this case, for $\lambda\in\Lambda_{1}$ and $1\leq s\leq k$, the dual basis functions in $L^2(\Omega)$ are given by